Exams and assessment

 Programme extensions

 You can apply for an extension to your period of study if you have completed all teaching for your final year of studies but have been unable to complete the programme's final assessments in the normal timescale due to exceptional circumstances.
-Make sure you give the detail on this form as to how the exceptional circumstances have impacted on your ability to study.
+Make sure you give the detail on your application form as to how the exceptional circumstances have impacted on your ability to study.